publiclab/Leaflet.DistortableImage/WEBPACK.md

     filename: 'leaflet.distortableimage.js',

     /**
-     * Webpack live server regenerates new hot update files on changes in source code.
-We use the
+     * Webpack dev server regenerates new hot update files on changes in src code.
-     * 2 optional options below to instead have it override the existing ones on changes.
+     * The 2 options below have it override the existing ones instead, */
-     */

     // Filename of hot update chunks